ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

-When the block passed to a sequence operator involves side effects, it is important to realize that those side effects will only occur once per value – namely, when the value is evaluated.
+When the block passed to a sequence operator involves side effects, it is important to realize that those side effects will only occur once per value – namely, when the value is evaluated:

-For example:

 ```objc
 NSArray *strings = @[ @"A", @"B", @"C" ];